Where to Stay in London: Popular Neighborhoods & Top Hotels

 People sitting at a 5-star hotel drinking afternoon tea in London.

-From luxury to budget hotels, London has great options for every budget.
+From luxury to budget hotels, London has great options for every pocket.
 Photo credit: Christian Lendl

 Covent Garden